 Across the specific speed range, pumps are subject to various flow phenomena and loss mechanisms which are dominant in that particular range.
 For example, leakage and secondary flow effects are more dominant in lower ranges, whereas profile losses and corner separation in diffusers take priority in the higher ranges.
-In this article, we focus on corner separation in vaned diffusers and how to come up with a set of optimal design guidelines to suppress this particular loss mechanism in a pump.
+In this article, we focus on corner separation in vaned diffusers and how to come up with a set of optimal pump design guidelines to suppress this particular loss mechanism in a pump.

 Conventional Design Diffuser Pump